Approximation by Quad Meshes in Laguerre Geometry: Smooth L-nets and L-conjugacy

-Our next result is guided by the following construction of conjugate surface tangents in $\R^3$: Given a curve $c$ on a surface $s$, the envelope of tangent planes of $s$ along $c$ is a developable surface, whose rulings are conjugate to the tangents of $c$.
-This is seen by considering the limit of a strip in a Q-net.
+Our next result is guided by the following well-known construction of conjugate surface tangents in $\R^3$: Given a curve $c$ on a generic surface $s$, the envelope of tangent planes of $s$ along $c$ is a developable surface, whose rulings are conjugate to the tangents of $c$.
+This can be seen, for instance, by considering the limit of a strip in a Q-net.

 We proceed in a very similar way and first look at the discrete L-net $S$ informally.
 Polylines $i=\mathrm{const}$ and $j=\mathrm{const}$ are called discrete \emph{parameter lines}.
 Moreover, we consider \emph{strips}, namely parts of $S$ bounded by adjacent parameter lines, say $i=i_0$ and $i=i_0+1$; likewise, we have strips in the other parameter direction.
 The edges in which adjacent faces of a strip join are called its \emph{transversal edges}.
 They are discrete tangents and lie in the intersection planes of the isotropic hyperplanes through adjacent faces.
 These intersection planes are discrete characteristic planes of the discrete envelope of hyperplanes represented by the strip.
 The discrete view suggests the following concepts.